peterMangrove/mangrove-docs-test/offer-taker/taker-order.md

     address indexed inbound_tkn,
     address taker,
-    uint takerGot, // net amount of outbound tokens received by taker uint takerGave // total amount of inbound tokens sent by taker );
+    uint takerGot, // net amount of outbound tokens received by taker uint takerGave, // total amount of inbound tokens sent by taker uint penalty, // the total penalty collected by msg.sender as bounty for failing offers uint feePaid // the fee paid by the taker
+ );
 ```
 {% endtab %}